-Click Export to export the VM to Oracle Cloud Infrastructure.
+Click Export to continue.

-Depending on the selection in the Machine Creation field, the Cloud Virtual Machine Settings screen may be displayed before or after export.
+4. Depending on the selection in the Machine Creation field, the Cloud Virtual Machine Settings screen may be displayed before or after export.
 This screen enables you to configure settings for the cloud instance, such as Shape and Disk Size.